 Considering moving to the second-largest Arab state?
 Known as the Land of the Two Holy Mosques, living in Saudi is an opportunity to encounter a very different culture.
 Experience firsthand the Saudi cultural value of hospitality.
 Discover the birthplace of Islam and visit UNESCO world heritage sites like the holy cities of Makkah and Madinah.

 Want to visit as a tourist before you decide to make a permanent move to join the Saudi Arabia expatriates crew?
-In September 2019, this nation introduced the Saudi Arabia Visitor Visa programme for eligible nationalities.
+In September 2019, this nation introduced the Saudi Arabia Electronic Visa programme for eligible nationalities.

 This change to the country’s visa policy was a historic moment for this state.
 Prior to this, foreigners could only enter the Kingdom if they were on a pilgrimage, visiting family or doing business.
 You won’t be able to work with this visa; however, if you secure a job here, your company will usually help you out with the visa process.

 Even if just visiting as a tourist, you must adapt to the lifestyle as a guest in the country.
 Some of the restrictions, particularly those imposed on women, may come as a shock to Westerners; however, it is important to be respectful of local laws.
 People might be curious about you, but it is generally a very respectful culture with rich traditions.